Here’s our alphabetical list of the most popular scientists from ancient times on the Famous Scientists website.

 Promoted the idea that the earth follows a circular orbit around the sun eighteen centuries before Nicolaus Copernicus resurrected the idea.

-A genius whose philosophical ideas are still taught, but his contributions to science retarded progress for almost two millennia.
+A genius whose philosophical ideas are still taught, but his contributions to physics retarded progress for almost two millennia.

 Established zero as a number and defined its mathematical properties; discovered the formula for solving quadratic equations.

 An ancient theory of natural selection; mass conservation; and the four elements which are now often misattributed to Aristotle.

 Accurately calculated Earth’s size 2,500 years ago; founded the science of geography; and devised the famous prime number sieve.

 Began his practice as a physician to gladiators and established a link between diet and health.
 Galen created a flawed doctrine that dominated Western and Arab medicine for 1,500 years.

 One of classical antiquity’s greatest scientists: founded the mathematical discipline of trigonometry; measured the earth-moon distance accurately; discovered the precession of the equinoxes; and documented the positions and magnitudes of over 850 stars.
 His combinatorics work was unequalled until 1870.

 The father of Western medicine: systematized medical treatments, disentangling them from religion and superstitions; trained physicians; produced a large body of medical textbooks.
 The famous Hippocratic Oath binds physicians to good ethical practices.